How to not get pickpocketed

 We explain why renting a car in Rome will not enhance your vacation – and why a rental car could become an expensive liability.

 Much of Rome is closed during August, and even more is shut on Ferragosto, August 15th, for a national holiday.
-Here are the details.
+But don’t panic: here’s what to do.

 In a country where many businesses are cash-only, the continual lack of small change is perplexing.
 We find out why.